Amog-OS/AmogOS-Arch/README.md

 ```

 and then you cd into the install scripts folder and choose one of the install scripts (one clears cache, uses more internet and the other doesnt)
+# iso size
+currently, the ISO file is 1.9 GB, i will prob compress these into .xz files or tar.gz files